 - 1. When the application opens, choose the correct MSW program application from the list.
-Example: - Select: Social Work Cheney Advanced Standing MSW: for the full-time fully in-person graduate program based in Cheney and Spokane area for those eligible for advanced standing. - Select: Social Work Spokane Advanced Standing MSW: for the parttime hybrid graduate program based in Cheney.
-Designed for students from central and eastern Washington State and northern Idaho. - 2.
+Example: - Select: Social Work Cheney MSW: for the full-time fully in-person graduate program based in the Cheney and Spokane area. - Select Social Work Everett MSW: for the part-time hybrid graduate program based in Everett, Washington.
+Designed for students from the Pacific Northwest counties and Island counties. - 2.
 The application system will save an applicant's material, allowing the applicant to return to the application to complete the materials over time but before the deadline. - 3.
 NOTE until the glitch in the system is repaired: Under the "Graduate Documents Upload", numerous documents can be uploaded, although it may not appear so.
 If "Add Another" does not appear, you will need to upload the first document, do not click "Continue", click "References" in the left Menu, then return to "Graduate Documents Upload" where you will be able to upload more documents under "Add Another". - 4.
 Incomplete applications at the deadline will not be reviewed unless extenuating circumstances exist. - 5.
 Only one application per applicant is reviewed at a time.